 These questions and more are best explained by the unique set of preferences and cognitive functions this type has.
 Let’s take a look!

 Personality preferences are a way of categorizing and classifying people’s natural tendencies and characteristics.
 There are four pairs of opposing preferences that together make up the whole type.
-The combination of these preferences is what makes every MBTI type unique.
+The combination of these preferences is what makes every personality type unique.
 Here’s a list with the four pairs of opposing preferences and their meaning:

 - Extroversion vs Introversion — This describes how people derive their energy — either outward or inward.